iknowjason/llm-code-scanning/README.md

 This project implements a security scanning solution that leverages Large Language Models (LLMs) like GPT-4 or Claude to detect vulnerabilities in your codebase.
 It can be run locally as a CLI tool or integrated into your CI/CD pipeline using GitHub Actions.

+**Note:** A lot of this research was done with trial and error using LLMs and different prompting approaches.

 ## Features

 - Uses LLMs to detect security vulnerabilities in code